-&lt;sup>7 Draft "Mobility 2050," Metropolitan Transportation Plan for North Central Texas.
+6 "Mobility 2045," Metropolitan Transportation Plan for North Central Texas (2022).

-&lt;sup>8 "North Texas residents say they want more transit" (Dallas Morning News, 2024).
+7 "North Texas residents say they want more transit" (Dallas Morning News, 2024).

 Transit offers a potential alternative to congested roadways.
 However, North Central Texas residents are dissatisfied with current transit offerings, seeing them as broadly inconvenient.
 This dissatisfaction has contributed to the low utilization of current transit service offerings, with residents instead relying on single-occupancy vehicles, a driver of roadway congestion.
 Even in the more urban counties - with areas currently serviced by transit - transit mode share was only 1.9% in 2019, with this number expected to fall to 1.4% by 2050 without intervention.
 Additionally, much of the regional population growth is expected in areas outside of existing transit authority boundaries, as the population living inside these service areas will fall from 47% to 38% of the total North Central Texas population by 2050.
 This could further increase the number of residents relying on single-occupancy vehicles.